 Room location and size are potential issues for those with limited mobility.
 With regards to mobility and other medical issues, Cottage A, first-floor, is fully wheelchair accessible and includes two improved-accessibility bathrooms with showers.
 There are 3 rooms on the first floor of A and careful consideration should be taken when assigning these rooms based on need.
 In cases, where more than one conference is sharing the island, the Island Registrar work with you to ensure those with most need for special accommodations are given equal use of these rooms.
 Motel-style units include private toilet and sink and require no steps, but they do not allow sufficient space for maneuvering a wheelchair within the room.
 First-floor rooms in the Cottages B and C require not more than one step, but do not have widened doorways.
 Cottages A, B and C as well as 15 of the units are accessible via boardwalk and ramp.

 The Minister of the Week and his/her guest(s) will be given first priority for Parsonage accommodations, unless a conference specifically requests otherwise or the Minister requests different accommodations.
 In cases when concurrent conferences have a Minister of the Week, it is expected that the Parsonage will be shared unless other arrangements are negotiated between the conferences.
 Also, if the island is full, the Minister of the Week may be asked to share the Parsonage with other conferees, typically leadership or speakers.
 SIC cannot provide hall monitoring service to the Parsonage.
-Ministers with children under 8 will need to be housed where this service is provided (Oceanic 2nd Floor), unless the service is not requested.
+Ministers with children 8 and under will need to be housed where this service is provided (Oceanic 2nd Floor), unless the service is not requested.
 If for any reason the Minister of the Week is not housed in the Parsonage, other conferees will be assigned the space.
 The Parsonage is only accessible by a short walk and climbing two stone steps.
 Please consult with the Island Registrar on assigning the Parsonage.

 Star Loft is reserved for Star Island Corporation guests.
 We cannot honor any requests by conferees or conference leadership to stay in Star Loft.
 Star Loft will be offered by the Development Department in accordance with specific policies to specific conferees.
 The Island Registrar will alert the Conference Registrar when Star Loft is offered and accepted so you can assign the space.